awsdocs/aws-net-developer-guide/doc_source/welcome.rst

 :ref:`tutorials-examples`
     A set of tutorials, walkthroughs, and examples showing how to use the |sdk-net| to create applications for particular AWS services.
+    You can browse the |sdk-net| examples in the
+    `AWS Code Sample Catalog <https://docs.aws.amazon.com/code-samples/latest/catalog/code-catalog-dotnet.html>`_.

 :ref:`net-dg-additional-resources`
     More resources outside of this guide that provide valuable information about AWS and the